akshaykumarboth/RandomeJokeApp/README.md

 This application is written in Kotlin as the primary language.

-Tech used: Jetpack Compose, MVVM with Clean architecture, Retrofit, Room.
+Tech used: Jetpack Compose, MVVM with Clean architecture, Retrofit2, Room database, koin.